ballerina-platform/module-ballerinax-googleapis.calendar/examples/work-schedule-management-with-calendar/work-schedule-management-with-calendar.md

 ### Managing invitations and notifications

-When Sarah schedules meetings, her application uses the Google Calendar API to invite attendees by email.
-It sends out invitations and notifications, ensuring that all participants receive the necessary information.
+Invite attendees by email, sending out invitations and notifications to ensure that all participants receive the necessary information.

 ```ballerina
 gcalendar:Event updatedEvent = check calendar->updateEvent(<string>calendarResult.id, <string>event.id, {